Coppernic/coppernic.github.io/docs/bestpractices/keyboard_peripherals.md

 Some peripherals available on Coppernic devices are managed as keyboard-type device by Android OS.
 It concerns some barcode reader, RFID reader, MRZ reader.

-A device like [HID reader on Access-ER](/docs/product/access-er/hid) can act as CCID device, or as a keyboard wedge, depending its configuration.
+A device like [HID reader on Access-ER](/docs/product/access-er/hid) can act as CCID device, or as a keyboard wedge, depending on its configuration.

 Impact on Android activity life cycle
 ------------------------